plasticmacaroni/bg3-missables/checklist.md

   - ::item_uncommon:: [Hellrider's Pride](https://bg3.wiki/wiki/Hellrider's%20Pride)
 - ::missable:: Complete [Steal the Sacred Idol](https://bg3.wiki/wiki/Steal_the_Sacred_Idol) after [Investigate Kagha](https://bg3.wiki/wiki/Investigate_Kagha) and before [Save the Refugees](https://bg3.wiki/wiki/Save_the_Refugees)
   - ::item_rare:: [Ring of Protection](https://bg3.wiki/wiki/Ring%20of%20Protection)
-- ::missable:: Start [Save the Goblin Sazza](https://bg3.wiki/wiki/Save_the_Goblin_Sazza) after [Investigate Kagha](https://bg3.wiki/wiki/Investigate_Kagha) and before [Defeat the Goblins](https://bg3.wiki/wiki/Defeat_the_Goblins)
-  - ::task:: Keeping Sazza alive into Act 2 unlocks a missable achievement
-  - ::task:: Sazza can be freed earlier, but delaying it until now ensures she doesn't die and Minthara can be recruited as a companion later.
-More details in the Goblin Camp section
-  - ::task:: Perform a manual save before triggering this quest in the event Sazza dies
-  - ::task:: Do not perform a long rest until after [Rescue the Druid Halsin](https://bg3.wiki/wiki/Rescue_the_Druid_Halsin) and [Save the Refugees](https://bg3.wiki/wiki/Save_the_Refugees)
 - ::task:: After completing [Save the Refugees](https://bg3.wiki/wiki/Save_the_Refugees), accept the reward for a missable item
   - ::item_uncommon:: [Wapira's Crown](https://bg3.wiki/wiki/Wapira's%20Crown)
 - ::task:: After completing [Rescue the Druid Halsin](https://bg3.wiki/wiki/Rescue_the_Druid_Halsin) speak to [Rath](https://bg3.wiki/wiki/Rath) to gain access to the Hidden Vault